algmyr/ComplexSeminar/slides.markdown

 Nguyen, Yosinski and Clune [@nguyen]

 * Investigated another difference between DNN and human vision

+* Created examples identifiable by humans but not by the network

 * Looked at networks trained on the ImageNet and MNIST datasets